Diplomatic missions

 Republic of Trinidad and Tobago

 The Republic of Bulgaria does not have an embassy in Trinidad and Tobago.
-For any consular issues, all Bulgarian citizens (staying either short-term or long-term) in Trinidad and Tobago, can refer to the Bulgarian Embassy in Brazil
+The country is serviced by the Embassy in Havana, Cuba.

-Embassy of the Republic of Bulgaria in Brazil
+Embassy of the Republic of Bulgaria in Cuba

 General information

-Particular attention should be given to personal safety.
-In Trinidad, and particularly in the area of the capital city Port of Spain, you are at risk of assaults and muggings.
-Attacks on foreigners have been reported in many locations.
-The crime level in bigger cities is quite high.
-It is therefore advisable not to carry large sums of money on your person, and also to have photocopied your ID documents in advance.
+Particular attention should be paid to personal safety.
+In Trinidad, and particularly in the area of the capital Port of Spain, you are at risk of attacks and muggings.
+Attacks against foreigners have been reported in many locations.
+The level of crime is quite high in big cities.
+It is therefore advisable not to carry large amounts of money with you, and to have your ID documents photocopied in advance.
 Be especially careful in the dark hours.
-Avoid secluded places as much as possible.
-In Trinidad, tourists are also often reported as victims of violence and pick-pockets.
+Avoid secluded places.
+In Trinidad, tourists frequently become victims of attacks and pickpocketing.

-You are allowed to bring into the country an unlimited amount of money in local and/or foreign currency, however, it must be declared.
-It is advisable to carry dollar bills, traveller’s checks, or credit cards.
-You can bring items for personal use duty-free, including up to 200 cigarettes, 50 cigars, 250 g tobacco, and 1 litre of liquor.
+You are allowed to bring in unlimited amounts of local and/or foreign currency into the country, however, it must be declared.
+It is recommended that you carry either US dollars, traveller’s checks or credit cards.
+You can import duty-free items for personal use, including up to 200 cigarettes, 50 cigars, 250 grams of tobacco, as well as 1 litre of hard liquor.
 Furthermore, no duty is levied on gifts worth less than USD 50.

-You are allowed to take out of the country local currency not exceeding 200 local dollars, and also the amount in a foreign currency that you declared on entering the country.
+You are allowed to export local currency not exceeding 200 local dollars, as well as the amount of foreign currency you declared on entering the country.

-There are no distinct seasons but only alternating rainy and dry periods.
-The rainy period normally lasts from June to December.
-The period from June to November is characterized by strong winds, rain and fires, which can sometimes pose a serious danger.
+There are no distinct seasons, only alternating rainy and dry periods.
+The main rainfall lasts from June to December.
+The period from June to November is characterised by strong winds, rain and fires, which can sometimes pose a serious danger.

 Travel papers and visas